OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/book-a-room/README.md

 * We use responsive layout to render different elements depending on the layout width, for example the shorter text in the agreement toggle for narrow layouts or the `Book a Room` tagged container at the top of the card.

 * The title of the card is kept in a container that is wrapped in another that has a background image.
-To maintain clarity, we change the size of the inner container depending on the layot width.
+To maintain clarity, we change the size of the inner container depending on the layout width.

 *  We use the `ToggleVisibility` action to show/hide optional form fields; notice also that we're toggling the caret icon as a way to dynamically represent the opened/closed state of the field.